Drakkar-Software/OctoBot-Docs/coding/tentacle-development.md

 * Orders creation and followup \(trading modes\)
 * User interfaces and notifications \(web, telegram, twitter\)
 * Backtesting data files reading and writing \(.data\)
-* Exchanges fixes \(to handle exchange local differences\)
+* Exchanges fixes \(to handle exchange specific behaviors\)

 There is no limit to the things OctoBot can handle: everything that can be coded can be used by OctoBot through a tentacle.
 It is possible to create a new tentacle to add a new tool to OctoBot or to build on an existing one and improve it.

-### Developing a new Tentacle
+## Developing a new Tentacle

 The most efficient way to create a new tentacle si to build on top of an existing one to add features to it.
-It is of course also possible to create a new completely new tentacle, in this case please have a look at similar tentacles.
+It is of course also possible to create a new completely new tentacle.

+### Developing a tentacle based on another one

-To create a tentacle improving an existing one, all you need to do, is to use the existing tentacle folder as a template \(to create a [tentacle package](tentacle-package-development.md)\) and extend the existing tentacle you want to improve and re-implement the methods you want to change in the package's python file.
+To create a tentacle improving an existing one, all you need to do is to use the existing tentacle folder as a template \(to create a [tentacle package](tentacle-package-development.md)\) and extend the existing tentacle you want to improve and re-implement the methods you want to change in the package's python file.

 Examples: